stemangiola/tidyHeatmap/README.md

 Tidy heatmap.
 This package is a tidy wrapper of the package [ComplexHeatmap](https://bioconductor.org/packages/release/bioc/html/ComplexHeatmap.html).
-The goal of this package is to interface a tidy data frame with this powerful tool.
+The goal of this package is to interface tidy data frames with this powerful tool.

 Some of the advantages are: